midwest-js/midwest/README.md

 ## Usage

-Warepot kind of rapes Express.
-It does especially routes in a very non-standard ways.
+Warepot is a collection of middleware & utilities for Express.
+Through the `initRoutes` utility it also enables one to structure routes very differently from standard Express.

 The main concept behind warepot is the concept of the responder middleware.
 Basically no other middleware should be sending the response, they should simply